rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There are 10 arguments.
     - rootOptionalFid - System.String: Forever UUID of the object root.
 The value of  `none` represents the global hierarchy root.
     - slaIds - list of System.Strings: A list of SLA Domain IDs.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
     - objectTypeFilter - list of System.Strings: Types of objects to include.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
     - sortOrder - SortOrder: Sorts the order of results.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
 - Returns ProtectedObjectsConnection.